App Deadline: Dec. 1, May 1, Aug. 1

-The Master of Public Affairs (MPA) Program equips students with the knowledge and skills to address public policy challenges in all levels of government, private businesses and nonprofits.
+The Master of Public Affairs (MPA) Program equips students with the knowledge and skills to address public policy challenges in all levels of government and nonprofit organizations.
 A combination of academic, practical, and multidisciplinary study offers students the opportunity to test the ideas they learn in class in real-world situations.

 Western Carolina graduates have been remarkably successful finding positions in public service as well as advancing in their current careers.
 The department’s extensive alumni network includes town managers, directors of non-profit organizations (NGOs), professors, police officers, and many others in public service.